-I partially agree with the first message but I found the “healing trauma part” weird.
+I partially agree with the first message but I found the “healing trauma part” more lacking.

-How does someone without any training deliver a program on healing oneself?
+How does someone without any proper psychology and psychiatric training deliver a program on healing oneself?

-Indeed I found it a bit simplistic for people who need to actually heal from traumas and mental blocks.
+I personally found it a bit simplistic for people who need to actually heal from traumas and mental blocks.